kekyoko/act-menu/README.md

-# Act Menu for Garry's Mod
+# Act Menu

 ## Description

 **Act Menu** is a Lua-based action menu designed for use on Garry's Mod servers.
-It allows players to easily perform various actions, enhancing gameplay and interaction..
+It allows players to easily perform various actions, enhancing gameplay and interaction.

 ## Installation